tsubasa-sasaki/Hydrate/README.md

 # Hydrate
-Programs for FE simulations on methane hydrate wellbore stability.
+Programs for finite element simulations on methane hydrate wellbore stability.

 Making the initial changes to this file...